 As the SVP action only achieved a 79% reduction by 2035, staff and the consultant identified additional measures to reach an 80% reduction.
 The quantitative analysis indicated that an 83% GHG reduction could be achieved if 62% of the existing non-residential buildings are electrified by 2035.
 This reduction could be achieved through a combination of policies and ordinances, such as an ordinance requiring replacement of natural gas appliances at "burn out" (the end of their useful life) with efficient electric alternatives, with an emphasis on water heaters and furnaces and by introducing a policy mandating that within commercial and multi-family structures, all gas-powered and mixed-fuel buildings be retrofitted to electric-only by 2035.
-Single-family residences would not need to be subject to this retrofit requirement.
-In effect, any time a single-family home owner's gas powered water heater or furnace needs to be replaced, the City would require conversion to an electric system through the Building Permit process, resulting in an increase to the amount of work and cost required.
+Single-family home owner's gas powered water heater or furnace needs to be replaced, the City would require conversion to an electric system through the Building Permit process, resulting in an increase to the amount of work and cost required.
 Replacement of gas-powered appliances would be mandated, regardless of the working condition of the existing system, for all commercial and multi-family structures by 2035.